-- Eurobarometer surveys for the time period of 2016-20191 those often include questions on various aspects of digitization, with a series of questions being asked on a regular basis; - SHARE surveys2 focused on the oldest population group and related problems; from the 7th wave of the survey includes all four countries represented in the study.
+- General population structure information from the four countries state statistics (initial data from 2020; updated with data from 2022); - Eurobarometer surveys for the time period of 2016-20191 those often include questions on various aspects of digitization, with a series of questions being asked on a regular basis; - During information update two Eurobarometer surveys from 2021 and 2022 were added - one of them had the same questions asked in 2019 (it provided a possibility for a comparison), another was focused on the topic of digital transformation, therefore allowing to give a more general view on the problems addressed in the study; - SHARE surveys2 focused on the oldest population group and related problems; from the 7th wave of the survey includes all four countries represented in the study.
 In total, four survey waves are used Wave 7, Wave 8, Corona Wave 1 and Corona Wave 2.